All Episodes

 They did not want this bailout to pass.

-They wanted it to fail, and they wanted a republic uh they wanted one of two things.
+They wanted it to fail, and they wanted one of two things.

-They wanted it to pass with Republican votes making it making the margin of victory, because they know public opinion's dead set against it.
+They wanted it to pass with Republican votes making a margin of victory because they know public opinion is dead set against it.

-They wanted a Republicans being blamed for it.
+They wanted the Republicans being blamed for it.

-Or second, they didn't want it to pass, so that the drive-byers would blame Republicans for that and create more chaos and crisis.
+Or second, they didn't want it to pass so that the drive-bys would blame Republicans for that and create more chaos and crisis.

-Your Democrat Party, they're the only ones that currently see your country as a supleine country, and they want to make it as bad as they can purely for their own electoral opportunity.
+Your Democrat Party, they're the only ones that currently see your country as a soup line country, and they want to make it as bad as they can purely for their own electoral opportunity.

 Coming up in five weeks.